 When annual inspections are done it’s time to bring the aircraft out of hibernation.
 Aerostar engines require the preservative oil to be drained from cylinders, which is accomplished by removing the lower spark plugs and turning the propeller over by hand.
 The pistons will then force the oil out of the spark plug holes.
 Air Tractors, which have a turbine engine, will have the preservative oil purged from their fuel control unit.
 Both types of aircraft will have their batteries, ELTs and all other required equipment reinstalled.
 With the engines “buttoned up”, an AME will perform a run-up and check for normal operation.
 Following a successful engine run and with the appropriate paperwork complete, the airplane will be released for a test flight.

 No two days in the hangar are ever quite the same, the task at hand will change from day to day and month to month.
 However, all year round our AMEs can be found hard at work taking care of our aircraft.
 Whether we are pulling a Piper Aerostar out of storage for flight training, or changing the engine on an AT-802, all aircraft maintenance is carried out safely and professionally.
-Our AMEs use their knowledge and expertise every day to ensure that FPL’s fleet is ready for the next mission.
+Our AMEs use their knowledge and expertise every day to ensure that Forest Protection’s fleet is ready for the next mission.